 Children and teenagers require lower dosages.
 Pregnant women require about 2,900 mg, while lactating women require 2,800 mg of potassium a day.

 Actually, watermelon is a great dietary source of potassium.
 It contains 112 mg of potassium per 100g.
 It contributes to the daily potassium intake:

-- a large slice of watermelon contains 320 mg, or about 9.5% of the daily required dose.
+- a large slice of watermelon contains 320 mg, or about 9% of the Daily Value.

 When we sweat, we lose more than water.
-We lose electrolytes as well.
-We have to replenish both.
+We lose electrolytes, which we have to replenish.

-Eating watermelon is good for hydration, as it’s pretty rich in potassium, while it contains traces of magnesium, calcium, and sodium.
+Eating watermelon is good for hydration, as it’s pretty rich in potassium.
+Also, it contains traces of magnesium, calcium, and sodium.
 In addition, watermelon is rich in high-quality, purified water.

 Other foods high in potassium

 Following a diet high in potassium is easy.
 There are too many foods high potassium.
-Nuts, seeds, beans, and many vegetables and fruits are excellent dietary sources.
+Nuts, seeds, beans, and many vegetables and fruits are excellent dietary sources of potassium.

-Above all, eating a wide variety of foods with potassium is safe.
-Healthy people won’t exceed the upper safe dose of potassium from diet.
-Only people with certain health issues like kidney disease should limit their potassium intake.
-They should prefer foods with low/moderate potassium levels, such as strawberries.
+Eating a wide variety of foods with potassium is safe.
+Healthy people can’t get more potassium than the maximum safe dose from food.
+Only people with certain health issues like kidney disease should limit their daily potassium intake.